ML-Graph/winter-2026/project.md

 - **Feeling of this class - 5%**:
   - Feeling of this class.

-Bonus Points will apply if you consider doing projects in the following fields with (*) or any domain beyond the following:

 ## * Infrastructure Mining and Machine Learning
 - Water/Power/Gas network